 Institute Hagalis, an international research laboratory for the quality analyses of water, examined the difference between tap water from Ueberlingen at Lake Constance, Germany and a sample of the same water after being treated with VitaJuwel.
 They found a distinct improvement in water quality, neutralization of harmful substances, improvement of the pH-value and oxygen content, increase in bioavailability of minerals, and an increase in energy balance.

-While people have been making their own DIY crystal water and elixirs for centuries, Eisen says this isn't as effective because the gems "dull over time" from constant scrubbing and exposure to the elements.
-"With VitaJuwel, the gems are sealed inside the gempod, so they don‘t have to be cleaned, and stay bright and shiny over the years," she said.
-Apparently some stones can release toxic substances into the water while other crystals can be impregnated with artificial resins.
-VitaJuwel relieves you of these worries.
+While people have known how to make crystal water and elixirs for centuries, Eisen says this isn't as effective because the gems "dull over time" from constant scrubbing and exposure to the elements.
+"With VitaJuwel, the gems are sealed inside the gempod, so they don‘t have to be cleaned and stay bright and shiny over the years," she said.
+Apparently, some stones can release toxic substances into the water while other crystals can be impregnated with artificial resins.
+VitaJuwel relieves you of these worries by making crystal water for you.
 "The gems, though already carefully selected, don‘t come in contact with the water," said Eisen.
 "Your water doesn‘t get polluted.
 Despite being sealed inside the glass, the gems still vitalize the water.
 The gempod acts like a natural prism for the crystal‘s subtle vibrations."

-So if you do prefer to create your own, then be sure to source quality gemstones and clean them first before adding to your water.
+So if you do prefer to create your own crystal water, then be sure to source quality gemstones and clean them first before adding to your water.

 Convinced?
-If you want to create your own, we recommend Hello Glow's rose quartz and aquamarine beauty water, or shop some of our favorite crystal products below and start drinking to your health today.
+If you want to learn how to make crystal water for yourself, we recommend Hello Glow's rose quartz and aquamarine beauty water, or shop some of our favorite crystal products below and start drinking to your health today.